nodrogluap/MinNO/README.md

 make MinNO.exe
 ```

-For a Linux build, similarly:
+For a Linux build, similarly (requires that you have automake+autoconf+libtool pre-installed, e.g. via the system package manager or conda):

 ```
 git clone --recurse-submodules https://github.com/nodrogluap/MinNO